 The train journey takes 7.5 hours from Bangkok to Chumphon and we departed Hualamphong Station at 7.30pm in our 2nd class car.

 2nd Class here doesn't equate to what it might in some other countries and we found ourselves in air-conditioned, comfortable wide seats facing each other with lots of legroom as we rolled away from the sweaty city.

 I couldn't resist a sniff of the restaurant car to see what delights could be obtained onboard a Thai train.
 To get there you have to walk through 3rd class and see all the backpackers saving money by avoiding a bed or aircon, something we ended up doing on the return trip!

 There was an interesting array of foreigners and locals in the restaurant car, most people seemed to head there to smoke which is a shame when you are trying to eat.
 The food itself though was very nice, I had a decent red curry with a few side dishes for a reasonable 220 THB (£4.10) with a can of Coke.

-Back in our seats the attendant came along and started making up the beds.
-This is a mesmerising art form in itself and you should watch the clip below to see how any job can be performed with grace and style!
+Back in our seats the attendant came along and started making up the beds, which is a mesmerising art form in itself.
+Watch the clip below to see how any job can be performed with grace and style!

 The Bus and Ferry from Chumphon to Koh Tao